Beulah Beach, Ohio

 Beulah Beach (/ˈbjuːlə/ BEW-lə) is an unincorporated community and census-designated place located adjacent to Lake Erie in Erie County, Ohio, United States.
-As of the 2010 census it had a population of 53.
+As of the 2020 census it had a population of 75.
 It is located within Vermilion Township.

 History

-Beulah Beach had its start in 1921 as a summer Christian meeting place for a Bible and Missionary Conference.
-It currently has a summer camp and retreat center, Beulah Beach Camp and Retreat Center, affiliated with the Christian and Missionary Alliance denomination and a member of the Christian Camp and Conference Association.
+Beulah Beach had its start in 1921 as a meeting place for the Bible and Missionary Conference which is still part of the ministry.
+It currently has a summer camp and retreat center, Beulah Beach Camp and Retreat Center, affiliated with The Christian and Missionary Alliance denomination and a member of the Christian Camp and Conference Association.